Uroboros67/rak_killer/README.md

 After uploading a modified bootloader, it is possible to update the software via Bluetooth.
 You need "nrf Connect" from MTU = 23 and firmware.zip file or 'DFU' program with the number of packages set up to 10.

-The "Softdevice" directory is BIOS files for NRF52 systems.
-The original version in the Promicro modules is S140 6.1.1.
-The latest one can be uploaded is S140 7.3.0.
-Firmware meshtastic is not replacement, the appropriate bios should be uploaded to the appropriate BIOS
-Version of firmwar or from the "wer_V2" or "wer_V2_ (SoftDevice7.3) catalog".
-I recommend staying at 6.1.1 but theoretically Version 7.3.0 should have corrections and be more stable.

-The right firmware Meshtastic is "wer_V2" catalogs for the original Promicro without BIOS modification and "wer_V2_ (SoftDevice7.3.0) for Promicro with a modified BIOS.
+The right firmware Meshtastic is "wer_V2" catalogs for the original Promicro.

 Good luck :)
 -